zalando/postgres-operator/docs/reference/operator_parameters.md

   empty.

 * **aws_region**
-  AWS region used to store ESB volumes.
+  AWS region used to store EBS volumes.
 The default is `eu-central-1`.

 * **additional_secret_mount**
   Additional Secret (aws or gcp credentials) to mount in the pod.
 The default is empty.